danielhu19/datastructures-algorithms/README.md

 - MacOS Ventura 13.0
 - Linux: tested on docker Ubuntu:22.04

-> Windows: Not tested yet, theoretically can be run on Linux.
+> Windows: Not tested yet, theoretically can be run on Windows if you use proper compiler.

 ## Local Build